 And so now this is the same company that is the owner of some of the darling supplement brands like Pure Encapsulations, Douglas Labs and Garden of Life.

 What you can do: Find out who currently owns the company and often monitor the supplement ingredients.

 One of the most important certifications a company can have is one that ensures third-party testing for good manufacturing practices.
 This way the company is being checked by someone, other than themselves.
 Any company can say they follow or are using GMPs, meaning they have implemented checks and balances for themselves based on the requirements of the FDA.

 Again, some companies may be following this closely while others may take liberties.
 A few organizations do offer a third party GMP certification, like NSF and USP, and this would be something to look for to ensure safety and quality.

 According to NSF (National Sanitation Foundation), they offer two types of certification to ensure quality and safety:

 NSF Certification to NSF/ANSI 173 – This American National Standard helps confirm that what’s on the label is in the product and that the product contains no unsafe levels of contaminants such as heavy metals, pesticides, and herbicides.
 Products certified to this standard bear the traditional NSF mark.

 GMP Registration – it doesn’t apply to individual products but rather confirms that a manufacturer’s production facility is observing good manufacturing practices established for their industry.
-GMP is a series of guidelines that address aspects of production and testing that can impact the quality of a product, such as record keeping, personnel qualifications, sanitation and cleanliness, and equipment maintenance.
+GMP is a series of guidelines that address aspects of production and testing that can impact the quality of a product, such as a record keeping, personnel qualifications, sanitation and cleanliness, and equipment maintenance.
 Although no testing is performed by the auditor on samples of individual products during a GMP audit, such testing is available under NSF/ANSI 173.